top of page

 Gilded Icons: Forgotten Treasures in the Samuel L. Parrish Collection

-Littlejohn decided the Parrish collection is out of step with modern art movements and began showing American artists who lived and worked on the South Fork.
-Over the years most of Parrish’s artwork was sold, damaged or lost.
+In 1952, Rebecca Littlejohn, a civic-minded resident, became president of the Parrish Art Museum board.
+She began the overwhelming task of reviving the museum by painting it white.
+Littlejohn decided the collection was out of step with modern art movements and began to show American artists who lived and worked on the South Fork.

 The exhibit is currently on display at the Rogers Mansion, 17 Meeting House Lane